arXiv/accessibility2024/source/participants.md

 ### Frank Mittelbach
 Technical lead of the LaTeX Project Team.

 Frank is focused on the future development of the LaTeX typesetting system.
 A critical authoring tool in the fields of Math, Physics, Computer Science and more, LaTeX's five year plan will have profound accessibility impacts.
-[Details on Frank's work](https://www.latex-project.org/publications/indexbytopic/pdf/)
+[Frank's LinkedIn](https://www.linkedin.com/in/frankmittelbach/)

 ### Sarah Kane
 Undergraduate Student at University of Pennsylvania with a focus on Astrophysics Research; PURM Research Assistant, Department of Physics and Astronomy; NSF REU Scholar, Department of Astronomy, University of Texas at Austin; 2023 Marshall Scholar.